by Willard Manus

 let himself be conned by my brother.

-told Dan that a huge sum of money had been deposited in his bank by a
+He told Dan that a huge sum of money had been deposited in his bank

-Juliana broke off again.
-Joey kept after her, relentlessly.
-Come
+Juliana broke off again, but Joey kept after her, Come on, what

 The drug-dealer was killed in a battle with the police.
 My brother

-and another person at the bank were the only ones who knew about the secret
+and one other person at the bank were the only ones who knew about the

 Wait a minute, Neil said.
 Are you going to tell me what